-Commercial vehicle sales have been increasing steadily each year as the economy and businesses slowly recover and expand.
-New products targeted to specific vocations, new commercial van models, and alternative fuels are just a few of the exciting product opportunities that are available to dealers in this exciting business.
+Commercial vehicle sales experienced solid growth in 2020, with new categories such as home delivery taking off.
+New products targeted to specific vocations, new commercial van models, and alternative fuels are just a few of the other exciting product opportunities that are available to dealers in this exciting business.

 On top of bringing new business to your dealership, a commercial department can dramatically increase retail sales.
-Business customers who rely on your dealership for work trucks are more likely to come back to you for general pickups and cars.
+Business customers who rely on your dealership for their work vehicles are more likely to come back to you for general pickups and cars.
 In fact, these business relationships will not only drive retail sales from the individual owners, but their employees and families as well.
-Research conducted by one OEM shows that for every medium-duty truck sold, an additional 7 - 10 vehicles are sold to that business.
+Research conducted by one OEM shows that for every medium-duty truck sold, an additional 7 - 10 vehicles are sold to employees of that business.